Tico Torres: Music career

 Torres was a jazz fan as a youth and studied music with Joe Morello.
 In 1969, he played drums for the psychedelic rock band Six Feet Under.
-Before joining Bon Jovi in 1983, Torres had already played live with Joe Cerisano's R-Band aka Silver Condor in the New Jersey Rock circuit, and in the studio with Franke and the Knockouts, Pat Benatar, Chuck Berry, Cher, Alice Cooper and Stevie Nicks, recording a total of 26 albums with these artists.
+Before joining Bon Jovi in 1983, Torres had already played live with Joe Cerisano's R-Band aka Silver Condor in the New Jersey Rock circuit, and in the studio with Franke and the Knockouts, Pat Benatar, Chuck Berry, Cher, Alice Cooper and Stevie Nicks, recording 26 albums with these artists.
 Torres was also one of the drummers auditioned by Kiss in 1980 after original drummer Peter Criss left the band.

 Torres was the original drummer for the glam rock band T. Roth and Another Pretty Face and played on their 1980 album Face Facts.

 Bon Jovi

-Torres met Alec John Such while playing with a band called Phantom's Opera and it was this friendship which led to him joining Bon Jovi.
+Torres met Alec John Such while playing with a band called Phantom's Opera and it was this friendship that led to him joining Bon Jovi.
 When Jon Bon Jovi, the lead singer of the band, approached Torres, he was put off by the fact that Jon was 9 years younger than he was.
 He said it was Jon's charismatic appearance and watching him perform that attracted him to join the band.

-Torres is primarily a drummer and percussionist, but he sang lead vocals on a song on the box set 100,000,000 Bon Jovi Fans Can't Be Wrong, as well as backing vocals on a couple of the early Bon Jovi tracks, notably "Born to Be My Baby" and "Love for Sale".
+Known as "The Hitman," Torres is primarily a drummer and percussionist, but he sang lead vocals on a song on the box set 100,000,000 Bon Jovi Fans Can't Be Wrong, as well as backing vocals on a couple of the early Bon Jovi tracks, notably "Born to Be My Baby" and "Love for Sale".

 Other work

-Known as "The Hitman," Torres discovered another talent: painting.
+Aside from his success as a drummer, Torres discovered another talent: painting.
 He has exhibited his art since 1994.
 The successful first show was at the Ambassador Galleries in Soho, New York.
 Torres is a self-taught painter, who paints expressive pictures which show scenes from everyday life and his life with the band.

 His painting talent was shown in one of the three videos made for the single "Who Says You Can't Go Home."

 Torres also owns a fashion line for babies called Rock Star Baby.